hzhang-7/AC215_InstaCap/README.md

 - Inside the container, run `yarn start`
 - Visit `http://localhost:3000` to view the application

-### Deployment
+### Deployment!
 We utilize GCP (Google Cloud Platform) to deploy our containers and all images are uploaded in GCR (Google Cloud Registry).

 To run the container locally:

 - Run the command `cd src/ansible-deployment` to be in the correct directory
 - Run `sh docker-shell.sh`
-- Build and push the Docker containers to GCR by running
+- Build and push the Docker containers to GCR by running (only need to do once)
 ```
 ansible-playbook deploy-docker-images.yml -i inventory.yml
 ```